 The exhibits do not have animals in cages; they’re open enclosures where several of the animals are separated by a moat, which makes you feel closer than you actually are.

-2. Best Fine Museum for Kids: Rijksmuseum
+2. Best Fine Museum in Amsterdam for Kids: Rijksmuseum

 Tip: If you plan on seeing several museums during your stay, consider purchasing a Museumkaart.
 This little treasure allows for admission to not only museums, but also certain exhibits and even castles in the Netherlands.
 You make your money back rather quickly, even after just a few visits.
 Additionally, you can enter via an ‘express entrance’ at some museums (including the Van Gogh) without having to stand in line.
 Perfect for people with kids who don’t exactly love to wait.